zhannapopenko/dynamic-pagination/README.md

 You can see how dynamic pagination works when you scroll to the end of the screen.
 In this case the following posts will be loaded automatically.

+Also, this project has a button to switch between light and dark themes.

 ### I have built this app using:

 - React JS